DHTMLX/docs-todolist/docs/guides/inline_editing.md

 Use hashtags to categorize tasks and make them more searchable.
 Here are some simple rules to know:

-- Hashtag is a combination of the `#` symbol and any letters, numbers (for instance, **#sport**)
+- A hashtag is a combination of the `#` symbol and any letters or numbers (for example, `#sport`)
-- To create a hashtag, enter `#` and at least one symbol after it (for instance, **#t**), and press Enter
+- To create a hashtag, enter `#` and at least one character after it (for example, `#t`), then press Enter
-- You can use unlimited number of hashtags in To Do List.
-Separate the tags by spaces (for instance, **#tag #tag1**)
+- Use an unlimited number of hashtags in To Do List.
+Separate tags by spaces (for example, `#tag #tag1`)
 - All created hashtags are accessible in all projects
-- To view the list of all hashtags you've already created, enter the `#` symbol.
-Click the necessary hashtag to add it to the task
+- To view all existing hashtags, enter the `#` symbol.
+Click a hashtag to add it to the task
-- To activate strict filtering, click a hashtag or enter it in the search bar in the toolbar
+- To activate strict filtering, click a hashtag or enter the hashtag in the search bar

 :::info
 You can create a default list of tags via the [`tags`](api/configs/tags_config.md) property